Conformal C2ST: Turning weak classifiers into strong two-sample tests: Experiments on high dimensional posteriors with manifold structure

 Figure~\ref{fig:nf-post-gamma} illustrates samples from the true and approximate posteriors for various values of \(\gamma\), projected onto the first two principal components using Principal Component Analysis (PCA).

 To distinguish between the true and approximate posteriors, we compute log density ratios by subtracting the log-probabilities assigned by the two CNF models.
 To emulate degradation in the classifier’s discriminative ability, we add Gaussian noise \(\delta \sim \mathcal{N}(0, \beta^2)\) to the log-density ratios.
 When \(\beta = 0\), the scores are exact; as \(\beta\) increases, the scores become progressively noisier, reflecting reduced discriminative power.
 Figure~\ref{fig:nf_example} shows that conformal variants of C2ST outperform all baselines under increasing posterior perturbation and retain a better test power under classifier degradation.
+Note that even though DC achieves good power in some settings, it failed to control the Type-I error rate, which is always the first priority when we conduct hypothesis testing.